VoronDesign/VoronUsers/printer_mods/EmJay276/stealthburner_dragon_UHF_toolhead/README.md

 <img src="images/front_uhf_mini.png" alt="front_uhf_mini" width="450"/>

 The fan duct is designed based on the Crazy Dragon Fan Duct, allowing air to only blow towards the heatbreak.
-A channel for the thermistor cables was added to allow mounting the hotend in the proper direction facing forward.
+More clearance for the heater cable was added to allow mounting the hotend in the proper direction (heater facing forward, thermistor facing backward).
+Additionally, clearance for the Voron Tap (R8) screws were added.

 <img src="images/cable_channel.png" alt="cable_channel" width="450"/>
 <img src="images/hotend_installation.jpg" alt="hotend_installation" width="450"/>